Television Centre, London: Reopening

 BBC Studioworks, the commercial subsidiary of the BBC operate and maintain Studios 1, 2 and 3 and the production facilities at Television Centre.
 The newly refurbished facilities officially opened on 1 September 2017.
 As of April 2017, bookings for the renovated studios were being taken.

 The first programme to transmit live from the newly refurbished studios was Strictly Come Dancing: It Takes Two on BBC Two on Monday 25 September 2017.
 It was hosted by Zoe Ball.

 In April 2018, ITV's daytime programmes Good Morning Britain, Lorraine, This Morning, Loose Women and political discussion programme Peston moved to Television Centre, due to the closure and redevelopment of The London Studios.
 However, in October 2018, it was announced that ITV would not be returning to the South Bank.

 On 29 June 2020, Television Centre turned 60 years old and the Royal Television Society released a commemorative programme to celebrate.

 On 20 May 2025, it was announced that all four ITV Studios Daytime shows would leave Television Centre as part of a schedule change that would take effect in January 2026, with Good Morning Britain moving to the headquarters of ITN, and the other three (Lorraine, This Morning and Loose Women) also leaving.
-Although unconfirmed, Peston would also be leaving Television Centre and moving to a new as-yet unknown location.
+Although confirmed, Peston would also be leaving Television Centre and moving to a new as-yet unknown location starting on 22 April 2026.
 It was later announced that Lorraine, This Morning and Loose Women would all move to The Hospital Club in Covent Garden.
 This means Studio TC2 and TC3 will now be available to other television productions, especially Studio TC3 which had been block booked for Good Morning Britain and This Morning, who had permanent sets built into the studio.
 From January 2026, Studios TC2 and TC3 will be available for the first time since 2018 to other television programmes.